KatherineMichel/digital-commonplace/README.md

 * [Make Book](https://makebook.io)

 <!--
+https://twitter.com/levelsio/status/958019841356541952 | Pieter Levels 🏝 on Twitter: "I've won 2x @ProductHunt Awards this year: 🏆 Maker of the Year 2017 🏆 Side Project of the Year 💖 Thank you @ProductHunt and everyone for supporting throughout the years!
+I want to dedicate these awards to all the indie makers around the 🌎 world… https://t.co/ND6P5F7AdP"

 https://nomadlist.com/open | Open Startups - Nomad List

 https://levels.io/100-days-of-shipping | What I learnt from 100 days of shipping